openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 (AapsScreens-section-g-additional-graphs)=
 ### Section G - Additional graphs

 You can activate up to four additional graphs below the main graph.
+When in [Simple Mode](#preferences-simple-mode), additional graphs are preset and can not be changed.
+Switch off **Simple Mode** if you wish to set your own configuration of additional graphs.

 To open settings for additional graphs click the triangle on the right side of the [main graph](#section-f---main-graph) and scroll down.